AdobeDocs/control-panel.en/help/subdomains-certificates/using/dmarc.md

     * Aggregate-DMARC reports provide high-level information like, for example, the number of emails that failed for a given period.
     * Forensic DMARC failure reports provide detailed information like, for example, which IP address the failed email originate from.

 1. By default, the selected DMARC policy is applied to all emails.
 You can change this parameter to apply to a specific percentage of emails only.

+    When you gradually deploy DMARC, you might start with a small percentage of your messages.
+As more messages from your domain pass authentication with receiving servers, update your record with a higher percentage, until you reach 100 percent.

+    >[!NOTE]
+    >
+    >If your domain uses BIMI, your DMARC policy must have a percentage value of 100%.
+BIMI doesn’t support DMARC policies with this value set to less than 100%.

     ![](assets/dmarc-add2.png)